 How long does gout in the knee last?

 Most cases of knee gout are acute and short-lived.
-Left untreated, most cases settle after a few weeks.
-However, recurrent attacks are common, with the risk of another attack of knee gout approaching 60% within one year.
+If left untreated, most cases settle after a few weeks.
+However, recurrent attacks are common, with the risk of another attack approaching 60% within one year.

 Can you get gout in a knee replacement?

 Yes, although gout is relatively rare after knee replacements.
 Generally, gout in a knee replacement is difficult to differentiate from acute knee joint infection or septic arthritis.
-The key to diagnosing gout in a knee replacement is finding uric acid crystals in the knee fluid.
+Finding uric acid crystals in the knee fluid is the key to diagnosing gout in a knee replacement.
 Also, a history of recurrent gout attacks increases the possibility of gout in a knee replacement.

 Can you get gout in your hip?

-Yes, but gout in your hip is extremely rare.
-Sometimes, gout in your hip can be misdiagnosed as avascular necrosis of the femoral head.
-Also, gout in the hip doesn’t have the usual features of gout in other joints, such as swelling, redness or increased skin temperature.
-One clue is that ultrasound of the hip might see a typical double contour line specific to gout.
-Also, taking fluid out of the hip to analyse for uric acid crystals will help too.
+Yes, but hip gout is extremely rare.
+Sometimes, hip gout can be misdiagnosed as avascular necrosis of the femoral head.
+Additionally, hip gout does not typically present with the usual features of gout in other joints, such as swelling, redness, or increased skin temperature.
+One clue is that the hip ultrasound may show a typical double contour line characteristic of gout.
+Also, removing fluid from the hip to analyse for uric acid crystals will help.

 Is gout associated with other health conditions?